-The Company is counterparty to natural gas contracts for difference which were entered into to enable a fellow group undertaking, Winnington CHP Limited, to conduct its hedging activities.
-These are not designated as hedging instruments.
-Any gains and losses are immediately recharged to Winnington CHP Limited.
-The financial assets and liabilities in respect of these contracts are matched by equivalent amounts payable to or receivable from Winnington CHP Limited.
-The external carrying value as at 31 March 2021 was an asset of £492,000 (2020: £nil) and a liability of £157,000 (2020: £17,408,000).
-The corresponding intercompany derivative liability with Winnington CHP Limited of £492,000 (2020: £nil) as at 31 March 2021 was recognised within amounts owed to group undertakings and related parties.
+During the year the Company was counterparty to natural gas contracts for difference which were entered into to enable a fellow group undertaking, Winnington CHP Limited, to conduct its hedging activities.
+These were not designated as hedging instruments.
+Any gains and losses were immediately recharged to Winnington CHP Limited.
+The financial assets and liabilities in respect of these contracts were matched by equivalent amounts payable to or receivable from Winnington CHP Limited.